elasticio/salesforce-component/README.md

 # salesforce-component

 ## Description
-Integration component for Salesforce API for the [elastic.io](http://www.elastic.io;) platform.
+Integration component for Salesforce API for the [elastic.io](http://www.elastic.io;) iPaaS.

 ### Purpose
 Salesforce component is designed for Salesforce API integration.